Feelin' Fine

-"Feelin' Fine" is a song written by Darren Mew and originally released as a happy hardcore song in 1998 under the alias Unique.
+"Feelin' Fine" is a song written by Darren Mew with additional production from Paul Hobbs and originally released as a happy hardcore song in 1998 under the alias Unique.
 In 2003, Ultrabeat released a cover of the song with newly added lyrics as their second single; it reached number 12 on the UK Singles Chart.

-Unique version
+Original version

 Darren Styles released this song under the alias Unique in 1998.
-It was a happy hardcore song and it was first released as a 12" record on UK Dance with the b-side, "Distant Skies".
-A Force & Styles remix was later released as the b-side to "Higher Ground".
-It is one of the earliest songs where Darren is the singer, and it also appeared on some hardcore compilation albums.
+It was a happy hardcore song and it was first released as a 12-inch record on UK Dance with the B-side "Distant Skies".
+An edit with DJ Force credited on it was later released as the B-side to "Higher Ground".
+It is one of the earliest songs where Styles provided vocals, and it also appeared on some hardcore compilation albums.